 A list of famous people throughout history.
 These famous historical figures are chosen from a range of different cultures and countries.
 They include famous spiritual figures, politicians and writers who have helped to shape human history.

 Sri Ramachandra (c.
 5114 BCE) Rama was a model king of Ayodhya who lived according to the dharma.
-He went to Sri Lanka to fight Ravanna who had captured his wife Sita.
+He went to Sri Lanka to fight Ravana who had captured his wife, Sita.
 Rama is considered an incarnation of Vishnu in Hindu mythology.

 Sri Krishna (c.
 BC) – Spiritual Teacher of Hinduism.
-Sri Krishna gave many discourses to his disciple Arjuna on the battlefield of Kurushetra.
+Sri Krishna gave many discourses to his disciple Arjuna on the battlefield of Kurukshetra.
 These discourses were written down in the Bhagavad Gita.

 Ramses II (1303 BC – 1213 BC) – Ramses or Ramesses was the third Egyptian Pharaoh, ruling between 1279 BC – 1213 BC.
 Ramses the Great consolidated Egyptian power, through military conquest and extensive building.

 Lord Buddha (c 563 – 483 BC) Spiritual Teacher and founder of Buddhism.
 Siddhartha was born in prince in northern India.
 He gave up the comforts of the palace to seek enlightenment.
 After attaining Nirvana, he spent the remainder of his years teaching.